Supakornn/pruna/docs/contributions/how_to_contribute.rst

 ===============================

-Since you landed on this part of the documentation, we want to first of all say thank you! 💜 Bug reports are essential to improving |pruna|, and you are actively helping us identify and fix issues more efficiently.
-We appreciate your effort in making |pruna| better for everyone!
+Since you landed on this part of the documentation, we want to first of all say thank you! 💜 Contributions from the community are essential to improving |pruna|, we appreciate your effort in making the repository better for everyone!

 Please make sure to review and adhere to the `Pruna Code of Conduct <https://github.com/PrunaAI/pruna/blob/main/CODE_OF_CONDUCT.md>`_ before contributing to Pruna.
 Any violations will be handled accordingly and result in a ban from the Pruna community and associated platforms.